heysokam/nfx/readme.md

+> **WARNING**: This repository has been archived as of _Dec.2023_
+> Feel free to fork it and update whatever you need.
+> See the [Reason for archival of this repository](#why-i-changed-pure-nim-to-be-my-auxiliary-programming-language-instead-of-being-my-primary-focus) section for an explanation of why this was decided.

+> _Note: It **might** eventually be unarchived,_
+> _and become a Nim wrapper for the [MinC](https://github.com/heysokam/minc) library that will contain this exact same functionality._

 # n*fx | Deterministic fixed point math for Nim

+> **Bugs warning**:
+> There is a bug somewhere in the sine function that I never found the time to search for and fix.
+> The rest of the library works fine.
+> If you want fixed point numbers, but don't need the determinism specifically, I recommend using @[lbartoletti/fpn](https://gitlab.com/lbartoletti/fpn) instead.

 ## Notes
 Usually, in general fixed point math, the `fixed` part means specifically `decimal point fixed-to-a-bit math`.